nidigallusandeep-arch/nidigallusandeep-arch/README.md

 # Hi, I'm Sandeep 👋

 ### Aspiring Data Analyst | AI & ML Enthusiast
 I am learning **Data Analytics, Python, SQL, and Machine Learning**.
-I enjoy working with data and building small projects.
+I enjoy working with data, solving problems, and building small projects.
+I am continuously improving my skills by practicing with real-world datasets.
+My goal is to become a skilled **Data Analyst** and grow in the field of **Data Science and AI**.

 ## About Me